 PSAA 4th/5th Grade Snowpass

 - Any 4th or 5th grader from anywhere can sign up for this program!
 For $40 ($35 if you complete the registration before December 1), your student can ski or snowboard for free with 3 lift tickets, and a first time ski/board package!
 Adults get 50% off a first time ski package to accompany the 4th or 5th grader.
 Some blackout dates do apply.
 21 mountains participate, with many close enough to New Jersey for a day trip where kids can ski for less!
 Click over to sign up.

-January is Learn to Ski and Snowboard Month and in addition to the local mountains listed above, ski mountains in Maine, New Hampshire, Vermont, Michigan, Colorado, Utah, Idaho, and a group called Ski the Northwest Rockies offer low cost ski options for kids.
+January is Learn to Ski and Snowboard Month and in addition to the local mountains listed above, ski mountains in Massachusetts, New Hampshire, Vermont, Michigan, Oregon, and a group called Ski the Northwest Rockies offer low cost ski options for kids.
 If you’re traveling be sure to check these out!
 In fact, Jersey Family Fun is currently in talks with several ski resorts to have them featured in our upcoming Best Places for Kids to Learn to Ski series.